jinghuazhao/PW-pipeline/README.md

 Protein molecular pathways | 5,984
 Phenotypic gene sets | 2,473
 Reactome database pathways | 737
-KEGG pathways and Gene Ontology terms | 184
+KEGG pathways and gene ontology terms | 184

-The protein molecular pathways were deribed from 169,810 high-confidence experimentally derived protein-protein interactions, the phenotypic gene sets were from from 211,882 gene-phenotype pairs from the Mouse Genetics Initiative and 5,083 gene ontology terms.
+The protein molecular pathways were deribed from 169,810 high-confidence experimentally derived protein-protein interactions, the phenotypic gene sets were from from 211,882 gene-phenotype pairs from the mouse genetics initiative and 5,083 gene ontology terms.

 An additional note relates to the common database: while it is appropriate for comparison, many